 Barbiturates harm the mind and body when used in larger quantities.
 Misuse can lead to short-temperedness, memory loss, lack of coordination, impaired decision-making abilities, and even suicidal thoughts.
 When mixed with other depressants such as alcohol, barbiturate use can be deadly.
 They pose a greater threat to the body and the mind when used over longer stretches of time.

-Long-Term Effects of Barbiturate Abuse
+What Are the Long-Term Effects of Barbiturate Abuse?

 Repeated barbiturate misuse can lead to addiction and various health problems, including: